Powers of sums and their homological invariants: Introduction

 The paper is organized as follows.
 Section \ref{sect_background} is devoted to the necessary background and useful facts.
 In Section \ref{sect_Torvanishing_andinvariants}, we introduce Betti splittings and the closely related notion of Tor-vanishing morphisms between modules.
 Our study of powers of mixed sums rests on the fact that several homological invariants behave well with respect to Betti splittings and Tor-vanishing morphisms.
 In Section \ref{sect_idealsofsmalltype}, we study ideals of small type and the subclass of ideals of doubly small type.
 Theorem \ref{thm_ldofpowers_specialcases} is available thanks to the formula for $\lind_T P^s$ when $I$ and $J$ are of doubly small type (Theorem \ref{thm_boundld_mixedsum}(ii)).
 The first main result of Section \ref{sect_idealsofsmalltype} is Theorem \ref{thm_monomialidealsareofsmalltype} establishing that any proper monomial ideal of a polynomial ring is of small type.
 The second main result of this section is Theorem \ref{thm_sumsofsmalldoublysmall} which, among other things, establishes Betti splittings for powers of mixed sums whose summands are of small type.
 We study in Sections \ref{sect_depthreg} and \ref{sect_lindofpowers} the homological invariants, including projective dimension, regularity and linearity defect, of powers of mixed sums.
 The main focus in both sections is to provide exact formulas for these invariants.
 We also compute the asymptotic values of these invariants whenever possible.
 Some applications to the theory of ideals with constant depth functions and the index of depth stability are given at the end of Section \ref{sect_depthreg}.

 { \begin{rem*} Some materials of this paper originally belong to a preprint titled ```Linearity defects of powers are eventually constant" \cite{NgV1a}.
 After further thoughts, we split the last preprint into three parts.
 The first part establishes the asymptotic constancy of the linearity defect of powers \cite{NgV1b}.
 This paper is the second part, which contains Section 4 of \cite{NgV1a} but goes significantly beyond that.
-A third part which contains the results in the last section of \cite{NgV1a} is in preparation. \end{rem*} }
+A third part which contains the results in the last section of \cite{NgV1a}, among other things, is the preprint \cite{NgV1c}. \end{rem*} }